LP1012/1D-FW-CADIS-Neutron-Transport/README.md

 `MCSlab` takes one command-line argument, which is the name of the input file.
 Input files are `XML` files, and the structure of these can be seen in the included examples.
 Note that one can include and aribtrary number of regions so long as they are:
-1. sorted from smallest `x`-values to largest
+1. sorted from smallest x-values to largest
 2. non-overlapping

 Error messages have been written should the user forget these requirements.